-Typically, maple trees can live healthy lives for up to 300 years, but sometimes they fall prey to illness.
-These can include diseases, such as tar spot, verticillium wilt, anthracnose, leaf scorch, powdery mildew, and lichen, to name a few.
+Typically, maple trees live up to 300 years, but sometimes they fall prey to illness.
+These can include diseases such as tar spot, verticillium wilt, anthracnose, leaf scorch, powdery mildew, and lichen, to name a few.
 Treatment ranges from pruning dead branches to removing the entire tree and fumigating the soil to doing nothing at all, depending on the infection.

 So, what’s ailing your maple?
 Let’s take a look at the eight most common maple tree diseases and how to treat them:

 Maple Tree Diseases